dayne/rtl433_to_mqtt/README.md

 mosquitto_sub -h localhost -t /rtl_433/raw
 ```

-To customize the MQTT broker or topic published copy the `config.yml.example` to
+To customize the MQTT broker or topic published, or to change the frequency that the SDR listens on, copy the `config.yml.example` to
 `config.yml` and change appropriately.

 #### The details of `setup.sh`: